 Fish collection and maintenance

-900 neon tetras including the M-XL sizes of red border length (RBL) ranging from 1.9-2.7 cm that was collected from three fish farms in Bojongsari Subdistricts: Bojongsari (Bjs), Curug (Crg), and Pondok Petir village (Ptr).
-Measurement the environmental parameters of fish maintenance was done in each farm including temperature, pH, TDS, DO, and light intensity (Table 1).
-Bojongsari showed a higher DO than the other locations (p<0.05).
-Furthermore, fish are maintained in the aquarium (100 cm x 50 cm x 30 cm) separately based on the sampling location with a density of 100 fish/aquarium and a water level of 25 cm, photoperiod 12 hours of light and 12 hours of darkness, and continuous aerated to maintain oxygen dissolved (DO) ≥3 mg L-1 (SNI 8111: 2015, BSN 2015).
-About 250 ml a cup of salt and 12 pieces of dried ketapang leaves (Terminalia catappa) that are folded and tied with rubber bands were added on culture media.
-Feeds are given twice a day.
-In the morning, fish are fed Moina sp. ad-libitum.
-In the afternoon, fish are fed tubifex (ad-libitum) or commercial pellets (at satiation).
-Every two days, culture media are siphoned and measured for environmental parameters, including temperature (27-29°C), pH (3.5-5.7), DO (4.2-5.1 mg L-1), TDS (327-979 mg L-1), and light intensity (70-245.6 lux).
+A total of 900 neon tetras measuring the M-XL sizes of red border length (RBL) ranging -in 1.9-2.7 cm was obtained from three fish farms in Bojongsari Subdistricts: Bojongsari (Bjs), Curug (Crg), and Pondok Petir village (Ptr). the environmental parameters of each fish farming location were measured including temperature, pH, TDS, DO, and light intensity (Table 1).
+Each ish population was maintained separately based on sample location in the aquarium (100 cm x 50 cm x 30 cm) with a density of 100 fish/aquarium and water level of 25 cm, photoperiod 12 hours of light and 12 hours of darkness, and continuously aerated to maintain oxygen dissolved (DO) ≥3 mg L-1 (SNI 8111: 2015, BSN 2015).
+In the fish rearing media was also added about 250 ml a cup of salt and 12 pieces of dried ketapang leaves (Terminalia catappa) folded and tied with rubber bands.
+Fish were fed two times a day using Moina sp. (ad-libitum), in the morningand tubifex (ad-libitum) or commercial pellets (at satiation). in the afternoonthe Every two days, the aquarium were siphoned and measured its water quality parameters including temperature (27-29°C), pH (3.5-5.7), DO (4.2-5.1 mg L-1), TDS (327-979 mg L-1), and light intensity (70-245.6 lux).

 Documentation and characterization of RCC

-After 14 days of maintenance, fish were documented in 10 cm diameter petri dish, one by one, light intensity condition of 310.9-726 lux, and was shot 5 times on each body side.
-Furthermore, the sample fish were re-maintained.
+After maintenance for 14 days fish were takenas documentation for RCC, one by one on a 10 cm diameter petri dishwith a light intensity condition of 310.9-726 lux, and photographed 5 times on each body side. then the sample fish were re-maintained in the aquarium.
+The total number of the fish analyzed from each aquaculture location was 36 fish.
 The camera was used for RCC documenting is Canon EOS 450D about 30 cm of distance, perpendicular (90°), focal length: 55 mm, no flash, F-number F/5.6, exposure time: 1/60 second.
-Digital photos (images) was saved in the "JPEG" format, resolution 4272x2848 pixels (12.2 Megapixels).
-Measurement of red border length (RBL), standard length (SL), body area (BA), and RCC characters, including LRCC (RCC length), WRCC (RCC width), ARCC (RCC area) (Figure 1), were performed by Adobe Photoshop CS5 Extended software version 12.0 x64.
-Furthermore, the parameter of LRCC and WRCC were divided by SL (%LRCC and %WRCC) while ARCC was the percentage of BA (%ARCC) (Kusumah et al. 2016).
-Total of the quantified fish at each location was 36 fish.
+Furthermore, the digital photos (images) were saved in the "JPEG" format with a resolution of 4272x2848 pixels (12.2 Megapixels).
+The Measurement of red border length (RBL), standard length (SL), body area (BA), and RCC characters, including LRCC (RCC length), WRCC (RCC width), ARCC (RCC area) (Figure 1) were performed by Adobe Photoshop CS5 Extended software version 12.0 x64.
+The LRCC and WRCC parameters were divided by SL (%LRCC and %WRCC) while ARCC was the percentage of BA (%ARCC) (Kusumah et al. 2016).

 Data analysis

-Data was grouped by sex, size and location.
-Fish were classified by neon tetra market size: M (1.9-2.1 cm RBL), ML (2.2-2.3 cm RBL), L (2.4-2.5 cm RBL), LXL (2.5-2.6 cm RBL), XL (≥2.7 cm RBL) and converted to standard length.
-Normality of RCC variations (%LRCC, %WRCC, %ARCC) were analyzed by Kolmogorov-Smirnov test (KS), homogeneity by Levene test (Lv), RCC coefficient of variations (CV) analyzed descriptively, the range of population estimation of SL was calculated by: Mean ± 1.96 × (SD⁄√n), n: number of samples, comparison test of RCC based on sex, size, and location were done by ANOVA followed by LSD Fisher's test, correlation analysis and regression was done among RCC parameters with SL and intra RCC parameters, and cluster analysis of RCC was done inter locations and inter parameters which affected of RCC variations (SL, BA, LRCC, WRCC, ARCC).
-Data are showed with tables, graphs, and analyzed using Minitab 16.2.4.0 and Microsoft Excel software.
+The data obtained were classified by sex, size, and location.
+The neon tetra market size are categorized into five namely M (1.9-2.1 cm RBL), ML (2.2-2.3 cm RBL), L (2.4-2.5 cm RBL), LXL (2.5-2.6 cm RBL), XL (≥2.7 cm RBL) converted to standard length.
+Normal RCC distribution variations (%LRCC, %WRCC, %ARCC) were analyzed using Kolmogorov-Smirnov test (KS) while homogeneity test using Levene test (Lv).
+The RCC coefficient of variations (CV) were analyzed descriptively as well as calculated its range of population estimates of SL The RCC parameters comparison test based on sex, size, and location were analyzed using ANOVA followed by LSD Fisher's test, correlation test and regression between and within parameters (SL, BA, LRCC, WRCC, ARCC).using cluster analysis Data are shown with tables, graphs, and analyzed using Minitab 16.2.4.0 and Microsoft Excel software.

 Results and Discussion

-Standard length variations of cultured neon tetra
+Standard length variations of neon tetra